Yuri Gagarin: Early life

 Gagarin was born 9 March 1934 in the village of Klushino, in the Smolensk Oblast of the Russian Soviet Federative Socialist Republic, near Gzhatsk (renamed Gagarin in 1968 after his death).
 His parents worked on a sovkhoz—Aleksey Ivanovich Gagarin as a carpenter and Anna Timofeyevna Gagarina as a dairy farmer.
 Yuri was the third of four children.
 His older brother Valentin was born in 1924, and by the time Yuri was born he was already helping with the cattle on the farm.
 His sister Zoya, born in 1927, helped take care of "Yura" and their youngest brother Boris, born in 1936.

 Like millions of Soviet citizens, his family suffered during the German occupation during World War II.
 During the German advance on Moscow, retreating Red Army soldiers seized the collective farm's livestock.
 The Nazis captured Klushino on 18 October 1941.
 On their first day in the village, they burned down the school, ending Yuri's first year of education.
-The Germans also burned down 27 houses in the village and forced the residents including the Gagarins to work the farms to feed the occupying soldiers.
+The Germans also burned down 27 houses in the village and forced the residents, including the Gagarins, to work the farms to feed the occupying soldiers.
 Those who refused were beaten or sent to the concentration camp set up at Gzhatsk.

 A Nazi officer took over the Gagarin residence.
 On the land behind their house, the family was allowed to build a mud hut measuring approximately 3 by 3 m, where they spent 21 months until the end of the occupation.
-During this period, Yuri became a saboteur, especially after one of the German soldiers, who the children called "the Devil", tried to hang his younger brother Boris on an apple tree using the boy's scarf.
+During this period, Yuri became a saboteur, especially after one of the German soldiers, called "the Devil" by the children, tried to hang his younger brother Boris on an apple tree using the boy's scarf.
 In retaliation, Yuri sabotaged the soldier's work; he poured soil into the tank batteries gathered to be recharged and randomly mixed the different chemical supplies intended for the task.
 In early 1943, his two older siblings were deported by the Germans to Poland for slave labour.
 They escaped and were found by Soviet soldiers who conscripted them into helping with the war effort.
 They did not return home until after the war, in 1945.

-The rest of the Gagarin family believed the two older children were dead, and Yuri became ill with "grief and hunger"; he was also beaten for refusing to work for the German forces and spent the remainder of the war at a hospital as a patient and later as an orderly.
-His mother was hospitalized during the same period, after a German soldier gashed her leg with a scythe.
-When the Germans were routed out of Klushino on 9 March 1944, Yuri helped the Red Army find mines buried in the roads by the fleeing German army.
+The rest of the Gagarin family believed the two older children were dead.
+Yuri's father was overcome with "grief and hunger" and often sickly; he was beaten for refusing to work for the German occupiers.
+He spent the remainder of the war at a hospital as a patient and later as an orderly.
+Yuri's mother was hospitalized during the same period, after a soldier gashed her leg with a scythe.
+Aleksey helped the Red Army find mines buried in the roads by the fleeing Germans following their rout out of Klushino on 9 March 1944.